LiveAQuietLife/obsidian-hold-course/README.md

 ## Semesters

 The semester dropdown at the top of the Overview lets you switch between semesters or create a new one.
 Only one semester is active at a time, but your data from previous semesters stays in place.
+Semesters are listed oldest to newest by term and year, not by the order you created them.

 **Creating a semester:** Open the dropdown and click **+ New Semester**.

 **Switching semesters:** Select any semester from the dropdown.

 **Renaming a semester:** Open the dropdown and select **Rename Semester**.

+**Removing a semester from the list:** Open the dropdown and select **Remove from list**.
+This clears the semester out of the dropdown so old terms don't pile up — it doesn't delete anything.
+Every class, lecture, assignment, and resource stays exactly where it was.
+Only appears when more than one semester is visible.

+**Restoring a removed semester:** Open the dropdown and select **Show removed semesters**, then choose the one you want back.
+Restoring a semester also switches you to it.
+Only appears when at least one semester is removed.

 **Deleting a semester:** Open the dropdown and select **Delete Semester**.
 Since this removes every class, lecture, assignment, exam, and library resource under that semester, the confirmation dialog states exactly how much is about to be deleted.
 This cannot be undone.